Metal-on-Metal Hip Implant Failures

 Handler, Henning & Rosenberg LLC Fights on Your Behalf

 Metal-on-metal hip replacements were supposed to be a suitable replacement for similar devices that utilized ceramic and plastic.
 Companies like DePuy emphasized an increased shelf life and improved mobility over previous models.
 However, years later, a recall has been issued on such products and thousands of people worldwide are suffering the catastrophic impact of hip failure.

 What was supposed to last 15 to 25 years with proper care is failing after less than five years in 1 out of every 8 patients.
 In the event of a device failure, the only treatment option is a painful corrective surgery that entails a lengthier rehabilitation process than the initial operation.
 Plus, the success rate of these second procedures is far less than the original.
 Let our firm help you.
-Handler, Henning & Rosenberg LLC is one of the largest firms in the area and can devote extensive time and resources to obtaining a positive outcome on behalf of our clients.
+Handler, Henning & Rosenberg LLC is one of the largest firms in the area and will devote the extensive time and resources it takes to obtain a positive outcome for clients.
 Since 1922, our Pennsylvania defective medical device lawyers have won millions.

 To learn more about your case, call (888) 498-3023 today!